 A number of people I know are proud to consider themselves moral pragmatists.
 They seem to think their outlook superior to either a rigid ideology or religious orthodoxy.
 I get the impression they view themselves as more ethically agile in this very busy world than those burdened with rules and systems.
 It is all too easy to see the inconsistencies and hypocrisies of those who profess to follow creeds and movements.
-After all, the great moral crusades of our age have largely ended in either disappointment or relapse, haven’t they, and our air is thick with the odor of irony and detachment.
+After all, the great moral crusades of our age have largely ended in either disappointment or relapse, and the air is thick with the odor of irony and detachment.
 And pragmatism offers the indubitable advantage of all subjectivist ethics: it is contextual, personalized, and therefore according to its adherents beyond criticism.
 “You do what you have to do.”
 And no one can gainsay your choices.

 I think they’re wrong, that pragmatism, though awfully easy to do, is impossible to do well.
 As a moral methodology, it is neither methodical nor moral.
 It takes a bit of explaining to show why.